 “Wine is made in the vineyard, not the winery, as most winemakers acknowledge.
-Travelers can get out among cordons and clusters – maybe even nibble the new vintage right from the vine – with Sonoma Vineyard Walks…” – Wine Enthusiast
+Travelers can get out among cordons and clusters – maybe even nibble the new vintage right from the vine – with the Sonoma Wine & Walking Tour…” – Wine Enthusiast

 - Don’t just settle for a tasting room, explore where 90% of the winemaking occurs – where the grapes are grown!